antoniopantaleo/antoniopantaleo/README.md

 🎓 I've a master degree in computer engineering

-📱 In my daily life I mainly work as a native iOS developer, but I love learning new things and challenge myself with different things
+📱 In my daily life I mainly work as a native iOS developer, but I love learning new things and challenge myself with different technologies

 🍺 When I'm not coding, I like to make music, run or go out with friends and take a cold beer